EFAP brochures Brochures Contact EFAP Open Days Join EFAP Join EFAP

 In a landscape where events and communications are expected to prove their usefulness, charitable initiatives have emerged as a powerful driver of engagement.
 Flagship moments like the Téléthon, Octobre Rose, and ZEvent show that a solidarity-based strategy can simultaneously mobilize communities, generate visibility, and deliver measurable impact (donations, volunteering, awareness).
 Beyond the “PR stunt,” these initiatives demand coherence, transparency, and environmental responsibility—skills that sit at the heart of EFAP’s programs.

-The public no longer expects brands merely to entertain; it wants to understand what they are for.
-In this context, charitable and solidarity-driven events represent a major turning point.
-They align narrative and proof: societal commitment, transparency, and impact measurement.
-The result is greater trust, lasting brand preference, and more active communities.
-Charitable initiatives also bring compelling storytelling, clear causes, concrete objectives, and moments of mobilisation, that give meaning to the experience, both in person and live online.
+The public no longer expects brands to simply entertain — they want to understand their purpose.
+In this context, charitable and solidarity events represent a major shift.
+They align words with action: social commitment, transparency, and measurable impact.
+The result: greater trust, long-term brand preference, and more active communities.
+Charity-driven initiatives also bring strong storytelling, clear causes, tangible goals, and meaningful moments that give depth to the experience, both in-person and online.

-Solidarity initiatives set everyone in motion: employees, customers, influencers, media, and local communities.
-They create “moments” in which people can contribute to something bigger than themselves: donating, raising awareness, bearing witness, collecting.
-The mechanics fit perfectly with today’s communication codes: participatory formats, live broadcasts, challenges, symbolic rewards, and community-generated content.
-And because impact is measurable (funds raised, volunteering, beneficiaries, reach), the value is tangible for organisations as well as for partner associations.
+Solidarity operations bring everyone together: employees, clients, influencers, media, and local communities.
+They create “moments” where people can contribute to something greater than themselves — donating, raising awareness, sharing, fundraising.
+This dynamic fits perfectly with the current communication trends: participatory formats, live experiences, challenges, symbolic rewards, and community-generated content.
+And because impact is measurable (funds raised, volunteer hours, beneficiaries, reach), the value is tangible for organizations and their partner associations alike.

-Mainstream events like the Telethon or Pink October have shown that an event can be both educational and unifying while sparking local initiatives (walks, challenges, corporate actions, in-store activations).
-On the digital side, ZEvent has profoundly reinvented fundraising: content creators gather for several days, live donation targets are announced, challenges are met in front of hundreds of thousands of viewers, with charitable merchandising, guest appearances, and concerts.
-This blend of spectacle, gaming, communities, and a social cause has set a new standard: real-time engagement that is transparent and embodied.
+Major public events like Téléthon or Pink October have proven that an event can be both educational, unifying, and a driver of local initiatives (walks, challenges, corporate actions, retail campaigns).
+On the digital side, ZEvent has completely transformed fundraising: content creators gather for several days, live donation targets are announced, challenges are achieved in front of hundreds of thousands of viewers, with charity merchandise, special guests, and concerts.
+This blend of entertainment, gaming, community, and social cause has established a new standard — that of real-time, transparent, and authentic engagement.

 Pink October